Superliner (railcar): Transition sleepers

 As part of the Superliner II order, Bombardier built 47 "transition sleeper" or dormitory cars.
 The car had two purposes: to provide sleeping accommodations for train personnel; and to provide access to single level equipment from bilevel Superliner and Hi-Level cars.
 Hi-Level "step-down" coaches previously performed the latter role.
 Most transition dormitory ("transdorm") cars have 16 roomettes on the upper level for crew accommodations, with an accessible bedroom and small crew lounge on the lower level.
 Bathrooms and showers are located on both levels.
 At one end of the car is a top level end-door; at the other end is a staircase and end door on the lower level.
 On some trains, Amtrak makes the roomettes closest to the upper level end door available for sale to passengers.
 The transition sleepers weigh 156085 lb.

 Summary

-Between them Pullman-Standard and Bombardier manufactured 479 cars:
+Between them Pullman-Standard and Bombardier manufactured 479 cars (284 for Pullman and 195 for Bombardier):